crazychenz/vinnie.work/explorelog/content/blog/20201117-cmake-eval/index.md

 set(CMAKE_FIND_ROOT_PATH_MODE_PACKAGE ONLY)
 ```

-Notice the CMAKE_ASM_COMPILER and CMAKE_C_COMPILER are the same.
+Notice the `CMAKE_ASM_COMPILER` and `CMAKE_C_COMPILER` are the same.
 This is because `clang` is the inteface to the assembler as well as the C compiler.
-Also take note of the cooresponding flag variables CMAKE_ASM_FLAGS and CMAKE_C_FLAGS.
+Also take note of the cooresponding flag variables `CMAKE_ASM_FLAGS` and `CMAKE_C_FLAGS`.
 In those variables we're now setting the `--target` argument to target a particular architecture.

 With this toolchain in place, we can now update our top level `CMakeLists.txt` so that it uses LLVM.